United Healthcare Substance Abuse Treatment Coverage

 - Partial hospitalization programs (PHPs).

-Does United Healthcare Insurance Cover Mental Health Care?
+Does United Healthcare Cover Inpatient Mental Health Treatment?

 Mental health care is often necessary in tandem with substance abuse treatment.
 Approximately half of the people who struggle with substance use also have mental health disorders (known as dual diagnosis disorders).5